carte018/mids706w4/README.md

 * Change into the "mids706w4" subdirectory:  cd mids706w4

-* Unzip the 'class.zip' file into a 'class' subdirectory:  unzip class.zip
+* Optionally Unzip the 'class.zip' file into a 'class' subdirectory:  unzip class.zip (note:  the class subdirectory should already exist and be populated, so this is an optional step)

 * Make sure your local MySQL server is up and running